MicrosoftEdge/MSEdgeExplainers/SetPreferredSinkId/explainer.md

 ```

 Here are the key points of this approach:
-* Functionality: The setDefaultSinkId API can be invoked from any frame, enabling changes across all child frames within the sub frame hierarchy.
+* Functionality: The setPreferredSinkId API can be invoked from any frame, enabling changes across all child frames within the sub frame hierarchy.
 However, it does not alter the audio output of the frame from which it is called.
 Therefore, developers must still manage their own frame’s audio output using setSinkId for relevant media elements and audio contexts.
-* Potential Benefit: By utilizing {type: 'none'} as a parameter for setDefaultSinkId, we could easily support a ‘muted’ feature for iframes.
+* Potential Benefit: By utilizing {type: 'none'} as a parameter for setPreferredSinkId, we could easily support a ‘muted’ feature for iframes.
 This would enhance flexibility in muting audio within the iframe context. ( {type : ‘none} scheme is already supported from AudioContext::setSinkId)
 * Drawback: The frame itself must explicitly call setSinkId for any specific audio outputs it requires in the current frame.

 In summary, the pros of this alternative include muting capabilities while maintaining the responsibility for individual frame audio settings.